iluwatar/java-design-patterns/retry/README.md

 ## Intent of Retry Design Pattern

-Transparently retry certain operations that involve communication with external resources, particularly over the network, isolating calling code from the retry implementation details.
+The Retry pattern in Java transparently retries certain operations that involve communication with external resources, particularly over the network, isolating calling code from the retry implementation details.
+It is crucial for developing resilient software systems that handle transient failures gracefully.

 ## Detailed Explanation of Retry Pattern with Real-World Examples